Transitional Conditional Independence: Introduction

+Furthermore, transitional conditional independence satisfies left and right versions of the \emph{separoid rules}, see \cite{Daw01}, except Symmetry.
+Exactly three of them --- $\Tk$-Restricted Right Redundancy, Left Weak Union and $\Tk$-Restricted Symmetry, see b), f) and m) of \Cref{thm:separoid_axioms-tci} and \Cref{cor:sep-ci:symmetry} --- require that the codomains of the transitional random variables involved form a \emph{disintegration triple}, which is for instance the case when the first space is standard and the second one countably generated; all the other rules hold on arbitrary measurable spaces.
+We also give criteria when Symmetry holds.

-As a required step to prove the (asymmetric) \emph{separoid rules} we will first need to prove the disintegration of transition probabilities/Markov kernels $\Kk(X,Y|T)$ in two transitional random variables that have as codomains standard, analytic or universally measurable spaces.
-In other words, we will show that there exists a \emph{(regular) conditional Markov kernel} $\Kk(X|Y,T)$ such that:
+The reason that those rules need the codomains of the transitional random variables involved to form a disintegration triple is that they rely on the existence of a certain factorization of the involved Markov kernels.
+For this we first prove the disintegration of transition probabilities/Markov kernels $\Kk(X,Y|T)$ in two transitional random variables, e.g.\ when the first codomain is standard and the second one countably generated.
+In other words, we will show that there exists a \emph{conditional Markov kernel} $\Kk(X|Y,T)$ such that:

 where $\Kk(Y|T)$ is the marginal Markov kernel of $\Kk(X,Y|T)$ and $\otimes$ denotes the product of Markov kernels.
 The difficulty is to arrive at a \emph{conditional Markov kernel} that is a probability measure in $X$ for each value of $Y$ and $T$ and that, at the same time, is jointly measurable in $(Y,T)$, and not just measurable in one variable when the other variable is fixed.
-This is the reason that we need to restrict ourselves to measurable spaces that come with some topological underpinning and built-in countability properties, like the mentioned standard, analytic and universal measurable spaces.
+This is the reason that we need to restrict ourselves to measurable spaces that come with some topological underpinning and built-in countability properties, like standard measurable spaces or countably generated ones.
+Our results extend well known results for probability measures, see \cite{Kle20,Rao05}, to transition probabilities.

-One can also argue that one can push the disintegration of Markov kernels (a bit, but) not much further than universal measurable spaces.
-Already the theory of regular conditional probability distributions was shown to quickly run into the foundations and axiomization of set theory, e.g.\ if the continuum hypothesis holds or not, see \cite{Fad85,Fremlin}.
-Also one of the most general disintegration result for probability distributions requires (countably) compact approximating classes, see \cite{Pac78,Fremlin} 452I.
-Furthermore, to achive measurablity usually a countability assumption for the used $\sigma$-algebra is needed, like countably generated and/or countably separated, see \cite{Fad85, Bla75, Bla63, Fremlin} 452.
-This shows that if one does not want to specialize to specific probability measures or make strong topological assumptions one cannot go much further than universal measurable spaces for the disintegration of probability measures let alone Markov kernels.